agavrel/42-ft_printf/README.md

 5) ft_printf_putstr(strerror(errno), p) with %m
 6) colors with '{' and '}'
 7) %f and %F to print double
-8) 80% speed of original printf thanks to the inclusion of a buffer
+8) same speed than original libc printf thanks to buffer addition and ft_strlen.

 ## Sources